Why is my phone so slow? How to make your phone faster?

 9. Stop syncing

 Again sync is an excellent feature that can help you save your data to the cloud and synchronize your work so that you never lose a message to a crashed device or miss a notification.
 With this feature, you do not have to worry about manually entering every contact once you get a new device.
 However, this app eats into your Android device’s performance by always checking f new notifications at a preset interval.
 Turning off sync completely will achieve a reasonable improvement but is not recommended.
 Only do so for some of the processes that you do not need and leave the necessary ones.
 As a heavy user though, you may enjoy the improved speed with the feature completely off.

 10. Disable animations

-Android OS comes with some fancy animations for great visualization.
-Disabling animations can great improve the fluidity of Android phone.
-You need to enable developer options in setting menu by continuously tapping on android build number in about section.
+Android OS comes with some fancy animations for a great visualization.
+Disabling animations can greatly improve the fluidity of Android phone.
+You need to enable developer options in setting menu by continuously tapping on Android build number in about section.
 Then go back and enter into developer options to disable animations.
 If you are using a custom launcher, then it might have its own setting to disable animations.

-The above tips will help you to boost your android device’s performance.
+The above tips will help you to boost your Android device’s performance.
 In addition to these tips, you should also consider a speed booster app that can do most of the optimizing task in just a few taps.
-For sooth internet browsing you can install an ad blocker app for android.
+For smooth internet browsing, you can install an ad blocker app for android.